How to Optimize Baby Position for Childbirth

 From weeks 36+ there is much less room for bub to move around

-Techniques Women Can Use to Optimise Baby Positioning
+Techniques to Optimize Baby Positioning

 1. Forward leaning inversion: using gravity to release tension from the uterus

-Forward Leaning Inversion
+Forward Leaning Inversion Tips on Sitting

 We sit so much in our day, which is why in pregnancy it's important to be mindful of it as it can have an impact on how your baby is encouraged to sit in your uterus.
 As the baby will respond to the space they are in.

-General principles for sitting: there is no one position that is great for you for long periods of a time, these are some good positions:
+General principles for sitting there is no one position that is great for you for long periods of a time, these are some good positions:

-• Sitting on a ball
+1. Sitting on a ball

-• Sitting on an inflatable disc
+2. Sitting on an inflatable disc

-• Standing
+3. Standing

-• Having chair tiled forward
+4. Having chair tiled forward

 The goal when sitting is to have the knees lower than hips, allowing pelvis to roll forward.
 This opens up your hips for baby to sit a little bit more forward, encourages lower back to engage and your chest to sit over your hips.